theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/certificate-renewal.md

 ### Renew a Certificate Manually

 !!! warning
-	**The certificate is already expired.**<br>
+	**Expired Certificate.**<br>
+    Cryptographic key pair associated with the certificate is no longer valid and this may cause security risks.
+	Always use a valid certificate.
 To access the Designer after a certificate has expired, delete the `tls.json` file in the installation directory of yunIO and restart the yunIO service.
     This resets all TLS settings in yunIO, including the certificate selection.

 === "Renew a Certificate with New Key"